 - Section 408 submittals should include a table of contents identifying all portions of the submittal

-- Section 408 submittals may use appendices or attachments for large documents, however these appendices or attachments should be named in the Section 408 submittal
+- Section 408 submittals may include appendices or attachments for large documents, however, these appendices or attachments should be named in the table of contents

-- Section 408 submittals should be as complete as possible, and submitted first to the non-federal sponsor prior to submission to USACE
+- Section 408 submittals should be as complete as possible, and submitted first to the Non-Federal Sponsor (or USACE lake manager, if applicable) prior to submission to USACE

-- Section 408 submittals must have a separate Statement of No Objection signed by the non-federal sponsor, before the USACE will review the Section 408 request
+- Section 408 submittals must have a separate Statement of No Objection letter signed by the Non-Federal Sponsor, before the USACE will review the Section 408 request

 - Identification of the USACE project and a complete description of the proposed alteration(s), including necessary drawings, sketches, maps, and plans

-- Cover letter signed by the entity requesting the Section 408 permission
+- Letter signed by the entity requesting the Section 408 permission

-- Real estate requirements include a description of real property required to support the proposed alteration and maps clearly depicting existing real property and additional real property, if required.
-Include the draft real estate easement, other instrument, or modification of existing agreements that the non-federal sponsor would grant to the requester, if applicable.
+- Real estate requirements including a description of real property required to support the proposed alteration and maps clearly depicting existing real property and additional real property, if required.
+Include the draft real estate easement, other instrument, or modification of existing agreements that the Non-Federal Sponsor would grant to the Requester, if applicable.

 - Overview figure(s) of the proposed alteration for use in a USACE public notice and for agency coordination, with an aerial background

-- Do not submit copies of previously approved USACE feasibility reports or National Environmental Policy Act documents unless requested by USACE.
-Incorporate these documents by reference in Section 408 submittals.
+- Do not submit copies of previously approved USACE feasibility reports or National Environmental Policy Act documents unless requested by USACE (incorporate these documents by reference in the submittal)